RolandMunsil/ReverseEngineeringNotes/Beetle Adventure Racing/Overview of BAR.md

  * In MIPS, the first instruction after a branch is always executed regardless of the branch condition.
 This confused me a fair bit at first!

 # Questions?
 Don't hesitate to message me if anything is unclear or you want help with something specific!
-There's a lot of knowledge in my head after working with BAR a bunch and I may have missed some critical bit when I wrote this.
+There's a lot of knowledge in my head after working with BAR a bunch, and I wrote most of this in one go so I may have missed some critical bit when I wrote it.